Barbara Snelling: Life and career

 Snelling was born Barbara Tuttle Weil in 1928 in Fall River, Massachusetts, the daughter of Hazel (née Russell) and The Reverend F. Taylor Weil.
 She attended Smith College for two years before transferring to Radcliffe College, from which she received her Bachelor of Arts degree Magna Cum Laude in 1950.

 She served as chair of the Shelburne School Board; as Founding Chair of Champlain Valley Union High School Board.
 She was member of the State Board of Education; President of the Vermont State School Boards Association; Vermont Commission on Alcohol and Drug Rehabilitation; Chair of the Chittenden County United Way.

 She was a founding trustee of the Vermont Community Foundation; a trustee of Champlain College and Radcliffe College.
 She was a trustee of the Shelburne Museum.

 She was Vice President of the University of Vermont and later was President of Snelling and Kolb, a national fundraising consulting firm focused of development work for educational institutions.

-She was married to Richard Snelling, a long-serving governor of Vermont.
+On June 14, 1947, at age 19, she married 20-year-old Richard A. Snelling, who would later served four full terms as governor of Vermont and died in office during his fifth term on August 13, 1991.
 Their children included Jacqueline, Mark, Andrew, and Diane, who was appointed to Snelling's seat in the State Senate.

 Snelling died at her home in South Burlington, Vermont on November 2, 2015.